martinberlin/inkster-jpegdec/README.md

 // Nice test values: 0.9 1.2 1.4 higher and is too bright
 double gamma_value = 0.7;
 ```

+At this point the JPG version has a bug and it renders the image differently than the original ESP-IDF (non-ported) version.
+If you discover what it is please make a pull-request.

 Enjoy and just create an issue if you find a bug.
 I will try to find time to fix it and make it better.
 If you like the repository and works for you, please bookmark it with a ⭐